How to Prepare 1099-MISC Forms—Step by Step

 Due Dates for 1099-MISC forms

-All 1099 forms, including Form 1099-MISC, must be filed with the IRS by January 31 for the previous calendar year.
 All 1099s are also due to contract workers by January 31 each year for the previous calendar year.
-For example, 1099-MISC forms for 2018 must be filed with the IRS and given to recipients by January 31, 2019.
+For example, 1099-MISC forms for 2019 must be filed with the IRS and given to recipients by January 31, 2020.

-Read the details in this article about the annual payroll tax report deadlines.
+Read the details in this article about the annual payroll tax report deadlines, including penalties for not filing and when you must file these reports online.

 Gathering Information for Preparing 1099-MISC forms